 Thus, you can ignore a lot of the standard tent features when choosing a survival tent.

 Based on my experience (as both a survivalist and thru-hiker), I believe that these are the only suitable types of survival tents:

 - Tube tents

 Tube tents are basically just a ream of waterproof material that has been glued together.
 Using some rope or a pole, you can prop it open.
 The shape is actually more like an A-frame shelter than a tube.

 Tube tents are meant for bare-bones survival.
 They aren’t meant for long-term shelter.
-Because the material of tube tents is so thin, you can expect them to rip or tear within a few days or weeks of using them.
+Because the material is so thin, you can expect them to rip or tear within a few days or weeks of using them.

 There aren’t any doors on a tube tent and you can’t really seal off the ends.
 So, expect critters to get into the tent.
 Likewise, some rain is probably going to get in.

-If you do try to seal off the tube tent (basically using it to wrap yourself into a sausage-like structure), you’ll get more protection.
-But, if it cold out, then condensation will build up inside the tube tent and get you and your survival gear wet!
+If you do try to seal it off (basically using it to wrap yourself into a sausage-like structure), you’ll get more protection.
+But, if it cold out, then condensation will build up inside and get you and your survival gear wet!

 With all of these limitations in mind, a tube tent is still better than nothing.
 It could be just the amount of protection needed to protect you from exposure.
 And I personally find that people feel psychologically better sleeping in a tube tent – even if rationally they don’t provide more protection than a debris hut would.

-Tube tents have the benefit of being very lightweight, which is why a lot of people put them in their Bug Out Bags.
+Tube tents have the benefit of being very portable, which is why a lot of people put them in their Bug Out Bags.